pedrollamas/pedrollamas/README.md

 * Welcome to my Github Portfolio!
 * If you want to connect with me:
   * 📬 Send me an email at pedrollamaslopez@hotmail.com
-  * 👨‍💼🤝 Add me on Linkedin at https://www.linkedin.com/in/pedrollamaslopez/
+  * 👨‍💼🤝 Add me on LinkedIn at https://www.linkedin.com/in/pedrollamaslopez/
   * 👀 If you are a recruiter here you have some Q&As about me https://pedrollamas-entrevistame-pedro-llamas-737gfx.streamlit.app/

 # ⚡ Tech Stack
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)